Statistical behaviour of interfaces subjected to curvature flow and torque effects applied to microstructural evolutions: Numerical Results

 The behavior of $\overline{\mu\gamma}^A$ for the simulations with torque terms is explained by the fact that Eq.~\ref{Equation_apparent_mobility} underestimates the reduced mobility of stationary-curved GBs, while overestimates it on evolving-flat GBs, both mechanisms only appearing on simulations with torque.
-This is also observed in Fig.~\ref{Figure_Join_Energy_Mean_Mobility}(right) where the value $(\mu\gamma)^A$ is plotted in a distribution pondered by GB length at different times.
-GBs without torque present a value of $(\mu\gamma)^A$ condensed around $1.0\times 10^{-7}~mm^2 \cdot s^{-1}$, while for GBs with torque, this value is distributed in a wider range.
-Here, a large amount of GBs (~10\%) appear to have null reduced mobility ($(\mu\gamma)^A$=0).
-These are curved GBs that have found an equilibrium state, and thus, their velocity is null.
-Additionally, it is shown how values higher than $2.5\times 10^{-7}~mm^2 \cdot s^{-1}$ appear from these simulations, which are found for flatter GBs with a velocity component higher than a curvature-flow type of velocity would suggest.
+This is also observed in Fig.~\ref{Figure_Join_Energy_Mean_Mobility}(right) where the value $(\mu\gamma)^A$ is plotted in a distribution weighted by GB length at different times.
+GBs without torque present a values of $(\mu\gamma)^A$ lower than around $1.5\times 10^{-7}~mm^2 \cdot s^{-1}$, while for GBs with torque, this value is distributed in a wider range with a maximun at around $2.0\times 10^{-7}~mm^2 \cdot s^{-1}$.
+Additionally, it is shown how values higher than $2.5\times 10^{-7}~mm^2 \cdot s^{-1}$ appear for these simulations, which are found for flat GBs with a velocity component higher than a curvature-flow type of velocity would suggest.
 Figure Fig.~\ref{Figure_Join_Energy_Mean_Mobility}(left) gives the distribution of $(\mu\gamma)^R$ for reference, showing how the only case that deviates on the computation of the apparent reduced mobility is the case with torque effects.
-In some cases, torque effects driving the GBs in a direction contrary to the center of curvature are dominant, and thus produces velocities opposed to curvature-flow, this is illustrated in Fig.~\ref{Figure_Join_Dot_Product}(right) where the scalar product $\vec{V}\cdot\vec{n}$ finds negative values ($\vec{n}$ always pointing in the direction of the radius of curvature).
+In some cases, torque effects driving the GBs in a direction contrary to the center of curvature are dominant, and thus produces velocities opposed to curvature-flow, this is illustrated in Fig.~\ref{Figure_Join_Dot_Product}(right) where the scalar product $\vec{v}\cdot\vec{n}$ finds negative values ($\vec{n}$ always pointing in the direction of the curvature center).
 This, however, only applies for simulations with torque effects. \\